beave/meer/README.md

 * Syslog support (JSON, decoded, etc).
 * Elasticsearch
-* Snortsam (??)
-* Generic MySQL/MariaDB template driven writer (for building block lists, etc)
 * Unified2 <b> ** THIS IS A JOKE. ** </b>

 # Support:

 * Need help getting started or looking for documentation?
 Go to https://meer.readthedocs.org !

 * Have a question or comment about Meer?
-Please post to the Meer mailing at https://groups.google.com/forum/#!forum/meer-users
+Please post to the Meer mailing at https://groups.google.com/forum/#!forum/meer-users.
+You can also visit the Sagan/Meer "chat" channel (Mattermost) by going to https://m.telephreak.org/sagan/channels/town-square.

 * If you need to report a bug,  please post that in our Github "issues" page.
 That is at https://github.com/beave/meer/issues